-Kalina has a Master's degree (Dist.) in International Peace and Security from the Department of War Studies of King's College London (KCL) and a Bachelor's degree (First-Class Hons.) in International Relations (a four-year programme) from the Faculty of Law of Sofia University.
-Parallel to her BA, as part of her secondary academic interests, Kalina has completed a year of an undergraduate programme in Psychology, at the New Bulgarian University.
+Kalina has a Master's degree (Dist.) in International Peace and Security from the Department of War Studies of KCL and a Bachelor's degree (First-Class Hons.) in International Relations (a four-year programme) from the Faculty of Law of Sofia University.

 Damianova, Kalina K. Iran's Re-emergence on Global Energy Markets: opportunities, challenges & implications.
-London: European Centre For Energy and Resource Security (EUCERS)/ Konrad Adenauer Stiftung (KAS), 2015.
+London: The Department of War Studies KCL/EUCERS/ Konrad Adenauer Stiftung (KAS), 2015.
 (Strategy Study)

 Damianova, Kalina K. and Nascimento, Flavio Lira Augsuto.
 (Re-)emerging Energy Superpowers.
 EUCERS Energy Talks 4.
 London: Konrad Adenauer Stiftung (KAS), 2015.
 (Policy Recommendation Report)